richdevboston/SQL-builder/README.md

 - A query class, which handles the specifications of which tables to include, which columns to take, how to join each table and optional where statements.

 - A PyQT GUI that handles the inputs.

+The Universe class need to be better defined and explained, because it looks like the universe class must be defined first, and then made available before the application will run.
+An example `universe.uni` is not provided.